 Red Light Therapy For Muscle Recovery

-There are numerous studies conducted to prove that red light therapy has a positive influence on physical performance.
-This has led many pro athletes and trainers to include sessions of red light therapy application in their workout routine.
+There are hundreds of studies conducted that show that red light therapy has a positive influence on physical performance.
+This has led many pro athletes and trainers including sessions of red light therapy into their recovery routine.

 How Red Light Therapy Fuels Your Muscles

-Red and Infrared wavelength of natural light encourage the production of antioxidants which reduces oxidative stress - known to have a strong association with fatigue.
+Red and Infrared light encourage the production of antioxidants which reduces oxidative stress - therefore decreases fatigue.
 Antioxidants also promote the production of heat proteins – substances that prevent oxidative stress and early cell death.

-Various researches conducted on the effect of red light therapy demonstrates an increase in blood circulation which improves oxygen and nutrient supply to the site of injury.
+Various clinical trials conducted on the effect of red light therapy demonstrates an increase in blood circulation which improves oxygen and nutrient supply to the site of injury.
 Thus, the rate of healing is accelerated and toxic substances are eliminated in the process. .

 Research Shows Red Light Therapy Prevents Muscle Soreness and Fatigue